Indoor Activities for Kids: 40 Ways to Spend a Rainy Day in NJ

 4. Check out American Dream

 Nothing beats the mall on a rainy day, and American Dream is no ordinary shopping center.
-This larger-than-life mega mall has added two new kid-friendly destinations to its ever-expanding lineup: Sea Life Aquarium and Legoland Discovery Center.
+This larger-than-life mega mall has a bunch of kid-friendly destinations in its ever-expanding lineup, including Sea Life Aquarium and Legoland Discovery Center.